-Atomistic calculations are performed with LAMMPS (Plimpton 1995).
-Interactions between ions are modeled with a rigid-ion potential accounting for the long-range Coulomb interactions, and short-range interactions are described by a Morse function and a repulsive r-12 term.
-Potential parameters were optimized by Pedone et al. (2006), where ions have partial charges of 1.2e, 2.4e, and -1.2e for Mg, Si, and O ions, respectively.
+Atomistic calculations are performed with LAMMPS (Plimpton, 1995).
+Interactions between ions are modelled with a rigid-ion potential accounting for the long-range Coulomb interaction, and short-range interactions are described by a Morse function and a repulsive r^{-12} term.
+Potential parameters were optimized by Pedone et al. (Pedone et al., 2006), where ions have partial charges of 1.2e, 2.4e and -1.2e for

+72 Mg, Si and O ions respectively.
 This allows considering neutral vacancy pairs such as MgO.
-Moreover, this potential was shown to offer a very good description of several properties of forsterite, including bulk, surface, and defect properties (Hirel et al. 2021).
-Coulomb interactions are computed using the particle-particle particle-mesh (pppm) method (Eastwood et al. 1980).
-Ion positions are optimized by means of the conjugate-gradient algorithm until the maximum force is smaller than 10-10 eV/Å. The pressure is maintained at 0 GPa by rescaling the simulation cell.
+Moreover this 73 potential was shown to offer a very good description of a number of properties of forsterite including bulk, 74 surfaces and defects properties (Hirel et al., 2021).
+Coulomb interactions are computed using the particle-75 particle particle-mesh (pppm) method (Eastwood et al., 1980).
+Ion positions are optimized by means of 76 the conjugate-gradients algorithm until the maximum force is smaller than 10^{-10} eV.Å-1.
+The pressure is 77 maintained at 0 GPa by rescaling the simulation cell.

-To consolidate our results and to investigate possible changes in ionic charge state, we also performed first-principles calculations on some systems containing grain boundaries.
-We use the Vienna Ab initio Simulation Program (VASP) (Hafner 2008) with the projector augmented wave (PAW) method (Kresse and Joubert 1999) in the generalized gradient approximation (GGA) (Perdew et al. 1996).
-To treat explicitly only valence electrons, the interactions between valence and core electrons with nuclei are described by the pseudopotential developed by Perdew and Wang (1992).
-A cut-off of 500 eV is applied to the plane wave basis and the first Brillouin zone is sampled with Monkhorst-pack grid (Monkhorst and Pack 1976) using a 2 × 1 × 1 mesh.
+In order to consolidate our results and to investigate possible changes in ionic charge state, we also perform first-principles calculations on some systems containing grain boundaries.
+We use the Vienna Ab initio Simulation Program (VASP) (Hafner, 2008) with the projector augmented wave (PAW) method (Kresse and Joubert, 1999) in the generalized gradient approximation (GGA) (Perdew et al., 1996).
+In order to treat explicitly only valence electrons, the interactions between valence, core electrons and nuclei are described by the pseudopotential developed by Perdew and Wang (1992).
+A cut-off of 500 eV is applied to the plane wave basis and the first Brillouin zone is sampled with Monkhorst-pack grid (Monkhorst and Pack, 1976) using a $2 \times 1 \times 1$ mesh.

 First-principles calculations give access to the electron density.
-We perform a Bader analysis, which decomposes the charge density into atomic basins based on a change of sign in the electron density gradient (Bader 1990).
-The calculations are performed using the software "Bader Charge Analysis" developed by the Henkelman group (Henkelman et al. 2006; Tang et al. 2009).
-We use it to quantify the changes in ion charges in GBs with respect to a perfect crystal environment.
+We perform a Bader analysis, which decomposes the charge density into atomic basins based on a change of sign in the electron density gradient (Bader, 1990).
+The calculations are performed using the software "Bader Charge Analysis" developed by the Henkelman group (Henkelman et al., 2006; Tang et al., 2009).
+We use it to quantify the changes in ion charges in GBs with respect to perfect crystal environment.